liam-wiltshire/talks/machinelearning/content.md

 # Attempt 1 - Results

-- Total Rows: 100
+- Total Rows: 200

 ???

-- We ran a test on 100 known chargebacks
+- For most of our tests we picked 100 rows of 'good' paymetns and 100 rows of chargebacks at random from 2017 (training data came from 2018)

 ---